JSON Parser configuration

 The source section is mandatory in every configuration and specifies the source of the JSON data to be processed.
 The sources can be:

-The value of an XACML attribute
+The value of an attribute

 The value is dynamically provided by the connector host for each policy evaluation.
 For example: